GlobalDataverseCommunityConsortium/dataverse-previewers/README.md

 [pdurbin](https://github.com/pdurbin) updated the retriever.js script to allow previewers to be embedded directly in the Dataverse file pages.

+[juancorr](https://github.com/juancorr) added internationlization and provided a Spanish translation for the existing previewers.

+[kaitlinnewson](https://github.com/kaitlinnewson) provided a French translation for the existing previewers.

 ## How can I help?

 If you are interested in adding additional previewers, or in maintaining/enhancing existing ones, contact us at [dataverse-dev@googlegroups.com](mailto:dataverse-dev@googlegroups.com) or work through github to fork/make pull-requests against the repository.